Is Germany a socialist country? Short answer; No. Germany is not a “socialist” country – not even close.

 See Related: The German National Anthem: Das Deutschlandlied

 Is Germany a Socialist Republic after 1918?

 No, but she was a socially democratic republic.
-Following Germany’s humbling defeat in World War One, the Russian Revolution, and the ensuing Civil War, lasting from 1917-1923, Germany dissolved its monarchy and empire and formed what became known as the Weimar Republic.
+Following Germany’s humbling defeat in World War One, the Russian Revolution, and the ensuing Civil War, lasting from 1917-1923, Germany dissolved its monarchy and empire.
+It formed what became known as the Weimar Republic.

-For all intents and purposes, the Weimar Republic was a social democracy; a liberal and progressive government that may have thrived had Germany not been bankrupt, humiliated, and in a precarious social position making her war-weary, embittered populous vulnerable to the false promises of extremists, who told people what they wanted to hear: support our cause and we’ll return the glory that was stripped from old Germany.
+The Weimar Republic was a social democracy, a liberal and progressive government that may have thrived had Germany not been bankrupt, humiliated, and in a precarious social position, making her war-weary, embittered populous vulnerable to the false promises of extremists, who told people what they wanted to hear: support our cause and we’ll return the glory that was stripped from old Germany.

 No. The only thing socialist about nationalist socialism is the inclusion of the word socialism.
 The Nazis were and are as far-right on the political spectrum as possible.
 Nationalist Socialism is fascism – plain and simple.

-Whatever you say about the Nazis, they knew the value of propaganda on vulnerable people (i.e. the ENTIRE German population after WW1) and were proficient in its use from their beginnings as the German Workers’ Party.
+Whatever you say about the Nazis, they knew the value of propaganda on vulnerable people (i.e. the ENTIRE German population after WW1).
+They were proficient in its use from their beginnings as the German Workers’ Party.